bakir004/zmanger-rce/README.md

 #### Request Body

-Request body for batch execution consists of an array of objects with properties `id` and `submission`, where submission is the aforementioned `Submission` object used in the `/submissions` endpoint request body.
+Request body for batch execution consists of an array of objects with properties `id` and `submission`, where submission is the aforementioned `Submission` object used in the previous endpoint.

 #### Response body